 Swallow caps whole.
 Tipranavir 500mg + ritonavir 200mg twice daily.

-<2 years: not recommended.
+<2yrs: not established.
 Use soln if unable to swallow caps.
 Calculate dose based on body wt. (kg) or BSA (m2).
-2–18 years: Tipranavir 14mg/kg + ritonavir 6mg/kg (or 375mg/m2 + ritonavir 150mg/m2) twice daily; max tipranavir 500mg + ritonavir 200mg twice daily.
+2–18yrs: Tipranavir 14mg/kg + ritonavir 6mg/kg (or 375mg/m2 + ritonavir 150mg/m2) twice daily; max tipranavir 500mg + ritonavir 200mg twice daily.
 May consider reducing dose to tipranavir 12mg/kg + ritonavir 5mg/kg (or 290mg/m2 + ritonavir 115mg/m2) twice daily if intolerance or toxicity occurs provided their virus is not resistant to multiple PIs.

-Moderate to severe hepatic insufficiency (Child-Pugh B–C).
-Concomitant potent CYP3A inducers or substrates (eg, alfuzosin, amiodarone, bepridil, flecainide, propafenone, quinidine, rifampin, ergots, cisapride, St. John's wort, lovastatin, simvastatin, pimozide, sildenafil, oral midazolam, triazolam).
+Moderate or severe hepatic impairment (Child-Pugh B or C).
+Concomitant potent CYP3A inducers or substrates (eg, alfuzosin, amiodarone, bepridil, flecainide, propafenone, quinidine, rifampin, ergots, cisapride, St. John's wort, lovastatin, simvastatin, pimozide, lurasidone, sildenafil [Revatio; for PAH], oral midazolam, triazolam).

-GI upset, abdominal pain, pyrexia, fatigue, headache, rash (discontinue if severe), fat redistribution, severe liver disease, hepatitis (discontinue if symptomatic), hypertriglyceridemia, hyperlipidemia, hyperglycemia, immune reconstitution syndrome, intracranial hemorrhage (may be fatal), others; children: also cough.
+Diarrhea, nausea, pyrexia, vomiting, fatigue, abdominal pain, headache, rash (discontinue if severe); fat redistribution, hepatitis, hepatic decompensation, hypertriglyceridemia, hyperlipidemia, hyperglycemia, immune reconstitution syndrome, intracranial hemorrhage; children: also cough.

 Register pregnant patients exposed to tipranavir by calling (800) 258-4263.